UKPASS code: 044190 | Institution code: W50 | Attendance mode: Full-time

 The minimum qualification is a Second Class Honours degree (or equivalent from a non-UK institution) in Law or a related subject.
 We will consider mature applicants who lack standard qualifications but have significant professional or managerial experience in a relevant field.
 If your first language is not English, you will need an IELTS score of 6.5 or equivalent.
 The University offers pre-sessional summer programmes if you need to improve your English before starting your course.

-This intellectual and rigorous course is highly practical, and will develop your understanding of the context and institutional framework of international banking and finance law.
+The International Banking Law LLM is a highly practical, intellectually rigorous course designed to develop your understanding of the context and institutional framework of international banking and finance law.
 You will explore the role of regulation in international banking and finance, the relevance of banking contracts and relationships, the wider financial law framework, and the role of banks in international trade and investments.
 There is a strong emphasis on developing your transferable skills, including effective learning, communication skills, written presentation, analysis and problem solving, independent study, research and time management.

 The dissertation module enables you to gain a deep knowledge of the concepts and principles of international banking law.
 You will need to agree the topic with the module leader, and it must not replicate materials covered in other areas of your coursework, or comprise of work submitted for any other award.
 The dissertation will help you to develop your powers of analysis, synthesis, application and evaluation, and your advanced research skills.
 It will also introduce you to legal practical research skills and the range of specialist resources available for studying your chosen area.

 This module will enable you to gain a deep understanding of how banks are regulated, especially in an international context.
 You will analyse and evaluate the concepts and contexts of international banking law, and increase your awareness of the underpinning socio-economic and political contexts within which international banking law operates.